elmondhir/NBA_Stats_Visualizer/README.md

     docker-compose up
     ```

-3. Open your browser and go to [http://localhost:5000](http://localhost:5000) to access the NBA Stats Visualizer interface.
+3. Open your browser and go to [http://localhost:8000](http://localhost:8000) to access the NBA Stats Visualizer interface.

 ## Contributing

 We welcome contributions!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Follow our [contribution guidelines](CONTRIBUTING.md).

 ### Disclaimer